-PLEASE NOTE: This is a required course for the Business Minor.
-GER 270/272 alternate with GER 370/370 and are only offered every other year.
+NOTE: GER 270H and 272H alternate with GER 370H and 372H and are only offered every other year.

 GER 275H MARX, NIETZSCHE, FREUD [E]

 This is an introductory course to the thought of Karl Marx, Friedrich Nietzsche, and Sigmund Freud and their pioneering contributions to the understanding of the individual and society in modernity.
 Readings include selections from writings of the early Marx, the Communist Manifesto, and Capital, Nietzsche's critique of culture, academe, and nationalism, and Freud's theory of culture, his views on the psychopathology of everyday life, on the meaning of dreams, symptoms, the return of the repressed, and what it might mean to live in a free society.